 The “PlaceXplore Lab ” is a responsible tourism lifeskilling programme aimed at developing and promoting community-based tourism and experiential travel.
 The micro-entrepreneurship and lifeskilling training program was launched on Sunday 24th July 2022 in Udupi.
 The program is being hosted by Red Dot Foundation, Tiniva, The Urban Vision, Sehreeti, Udupi Zilla Panchayats National Rural Livelihood Mission (NRLM) Program, Udupi Tourism and Small Industries Development Bank of India (SIDBI).
 This project is a result of a winning entry in the Swavalamban Challenge for entrepreneurship of the Small Industries Development Bank of India.

-The launch event featured a panel discussion and a community-based tourism entrepreneurship training sessions.
+The launch event featured a panel discussion and a community-based tourism entrepreneurship training session.
 There were a range of tourism microenterprise initiatives from ancient Udupi culinary experiences, traditional performing arts and traditional artisans, and wellness entrepreneurs from beauty, yoga and ayurveda-based products.
 44 women from National Rural Livelihood Mission (NRLM) trained for self-employment through the district Zilla Panchayat office are also part of this responsible tourism cohort.

 Red Dot Foundation is a part of the SAGE – Brave Movement.
 RDF has launched an advocacy campaign for education institutions and non-profit organisations to highlight the risks of child sexual abuse and stress the importance of protecting children from the risk of abuse in both the physical world and the digital environment.
 The advocacy campaign will feature roundtables and a youth programme in addition to the change.org petition.